Watermains

 |

-Is there anything I should do after the watermains are cleaned? |
+Is there anything I should do after the watermains are swabbed? |

-Please contact us if you have poor water quality, no water or low water pressure in your home after the watermains have been cleaned. |
+Please contact us if you have poor water quality, no water or low water pressure in your home after the watermains have been swabbed. |

 Can I drink the water? |